Nexus One: Litigation

 Upon the announcement of the Nexus One, Google received a cease-and-desist complaint by the estate of sci-fi author Philip K. Dick implying that the Nexus One namesake capitalized on intellectual property from his 1968 novel Do Androids Dream of Electric Sheep?.
 Isa Dick Hackett, daughter of Philip K. Dick, and several bloggers believed that the choice of name "Nexus One" as Google's first Android phone was a direct reference to the "Nexus-6" model series of androids in Dick's novel.

+Google released Nexus One on 5 January 2010, shortly after Eric Schmidt leaved Apple's board of directors.
 Apple targeted the Nexus One in a patent lawsuit against HTC, which was settled in December 2012.

 The Nexus One' reportedly had problems with 3G connectivity and touchscreen at launch.
 Updates were issued for the operating system, including the addition of multi-touch abilities in the Android web browser and Google Maps functions.
-While the updates reportedly also somewhat improved 3G connectivity for the T-Mobile USA version of the device, similar issues with the AT&T compatible version have not yet been addressed.
-A class action lawsuit is pending against Google on the matter, as the phone has problems connecting to 3G networks in areas with less than ideal coverage.
+While the updates reportedly also somewhat improved 3G connectivity for the T-Mobile USA version of the device, similar issues with the AT&T-compatible version have not yet been addressed.
+A class action lawsuit was filed against Google on the matter, as the phone had problems connecting to 3G networks in areas with less-than-ideal coverage.